By Kristina Schneider, Practice Success Coach and Kirsten Allen, Executive Assistant

-- When taking notes, use a system for denoting action items (whether you choose to create a separate list using a separate notepad or using your initials with a circle in the margin technique, see our November 2013 article on note-taking tips).
+- When taking notes, use a system for denoting action items (whether you choose to create a separate list using a separate notepad or using your initials with a circle in the margin technique, see our article entitled, “7 Tips for Taking Better Notes”).

 - Follow up on items that you delegate or pass along.
 Too often assistants think things will get taken care of or that people will respond to a voicemail or e-mail.
 An exceptional assistant will take the time to follow up and follow through to ensure that it was done.

 - When authoring correspondence for your boss, be sure to note your boss’ initials and then yours.
-For example, if we were authoring correspondence on behalf of our boss, Philip J. Kavesh, we would note: PJK/ks or PJK/md.
-This is especially helpful if you have multiple people in the office that might be writing correspondence on behalf of your boss.
+For example, if we were authoring correspondence on behalf of our boss, Philip J. Kavesh, we would note: PJK/ks or PJK/ka This is especially helpful if you have multiple people in the office that might be writing correspondence on behalf of your boss.
 (Check out our white paper, “How to Write a Proper Business Letter”)

-- Utilize the “Out of Office” feature in your e-mail box when you are not in the office so that people that are e-mailing you can know that you are not in.
-Provide them instructions as to whom to contact in the case where they may need immediate assistance before you return, and also indicate when you return.
+- Utilize an “Out of Office” autoresponder feature in your e-mail box when you are not in the office so that people that are e-mailing you can know that you are not in.
+Provide them instructions as to whom to contact in case they may need immediate assistance before you return (and also indicate when you return).

-- To prevent interruptions, place your computer so that you are not facing your doorway or towards coworkers.
+- To help avoid distractions and interruptions, place your computer so that you are not facing your doorway or towards coworkers.
 This will help you from getting distracted and will allow you to work more efficiently.

 ABOUT THE AUTHORS